Fine vs Coarse Gochugaru: Which One Is Better for Kimchi, Stews, and Everyday Cooking?

 For most people, coarse gochugaru is the better first buy.

-Fine gochugaru is worth having when you want smoother sauces, a more even red color, or recipes where visible chile flakes would feel too rough.
+Fine gochugaru is worth buying when texture matters in the opposite direction.
+Use it for smoother sauces, cleaner red broths, tteokbokki-style sauce, or dishes where visible chile flakes would feel too rough.

-If you only want one bag in the pantry, buy coarse first.
+If you only want one bag in the pantry, start with coarse.

 What Is the Difference Between Fine and Coarse Gochugaru?